Oakley Hall III: Documentary and rediscovery

-Hall made a lifelong study of the pre-surrealist playwright Alfred Jarry, and over the years translated several of Jarry's plays from the original French.
+Return to Albany

 In 2008, he moved to Albany, New York to live with Hadiya Wilborn, who fostered a collaboration with acclaimed puppeteer Ed Atkeson.
-This resulted in a production of Jarry's Ubu Rex, performed by the Firlefanz Puppets at Steamer No. 10 Theatre in Albany, New York, directed by Oakley, with actor Steven Patterson in the title role.
+This resulted in a production of Jarry's Ubu Rex in 2010, performed by the Firlefanz Puppets at Steamer No. 10 Theatre in Albany, New York, directed by Oakley, with actor Steven Patterson in the title role.
 In the fall of 2010, Moving Finger Press published Oakley's novel, Jarry and Me, in which Oakley intertwines a memoir of his own life with a sly "autobiography" of Jarry.
 One of the last sentences of the book is, "Jarry dies with a grin on his face."
+That summer, he returned to the Community of Writers conference, co-founded by his father, as an author presenting his new work.

+Death

 On February 13, 2011, Hall died of a heart attack at his Albany home.
-He is survived by his two children, Oakley and Elizabeth.
+He was survived by his two children, Oakley and Elizabeth.
+Poet Molly Fisk dedicated her poem "A Theatrical Death" to him.

-Some of Hall's writings are available online at www.absintheurpress.com, in a collection which is continually being supplemented.

-The Highlander Theater Company of Chase Collegiate School in Waterbury, Connecticut performed Oakley Hall III's Frankenstein in March 2012, directed by Robert Cutrofello, currently an English teacher and playwright in Hamden Hall Country Day School.
-This was the first production of this play in three decades.